 Made at a time when Facebook had reached meteoric height’s, ‘The Social Network’ works as a powerful commentary on modern times and feels utterly fresh, even after six years.
 It deserves a place on every such list because of the treatment by David Fincher.
 Led by powerful performances from Jesse Eisenberg and Andrew Garfield, it is a deeply personal tale which works on so many levels, and is a study on the nature of friendship, ambition and power.

 Read More: Best Comedy Movies of All Time

-Helmed by Bennett Miller ( who also directed this year’s ‘Foxcatcher’ ), ‘Capote’ chronicles the life of Truman Capote during the period when he was writing his non-fiction novel ‘In Cold Blood’.
+Helmed by Bennett Miller (who also directed ‘Foxcatcher’), ‘Capote’ chronicles the life of Truman Capote during the period when he was writing his non-fiction novel, ‘In Cold Blood’.
 Superbly constructed, the film feels bleak and sublime at the same time, as it tries to convey the horrors of the killings.
-But the film stands out chiefly because of the honest and riveting performance by Philip Seymour Hoffman, which earned him an Academy Award for Best Actor.
-It is sad and tragic that we lost such a great actor last year.
+But the movie stands out chiefly because of the honest and riveting performance by Philip Seymour Hoffman, which earned him an Academy Award for Best Actor.
+It is sad that we’ve lost a truly great artist.

 Read More: Biggest Hollywood Hits Movies of All Time